-Attribute Value Comments Write issuing Configuration dependent The maximum number of writes is: • 96, if two slices are present. • 32, if one slice is present.
-See A5.6 L3 cache slices on page A5-68.
-Device and Normal Non-Cacheable transactions are limited to a total of 15 write transactions by default.
+Attribute Value Comments default.
+This value can be used by system components to si interface protocols, for example PCIe.
+Normal Non-cachea 96, if two slices are present.
+32, if one slice is present.
+See A5.7 Cache slices and portions on page A5-73.
+Device and Normal Non-cacheable transactions are limited to a total of 15 write transactions by default.
 This value can be used by system components to size buffers when bridging to other interface protocols, for example PCIe.
-Normal Non-Cacheable transactions can be removed from this limit by setting the control bit in the CLUSTERECTLR.
-See B1.8 CLUSTERECTLR, Cluster Extended Control Register on page B1-116.
-Read issuing capability Configuration dependent The maximum number of reads is: • 98, if two slices are present. • 34, if one slice is present. - Note - Two part Distributed Virtual Memory (DVM) messages use the same ID for both parts, and therefore can have two outstanding transactions on the same ID.
+Normal Non-cacheable transactions can be removed from this limit by setting the control bit in the CLUSTERECTLR.
+See B1.8 CLUSTERECTLR, Read issuing capability Configuration dependent The maximum number of reads is: • 98, if two slices are present. • 34, if one slice is present. ----------------------------------- Combined issuing capability Configuration dependent The combined issuing capability is: • 98, if two slices are present. • 34, if one slice is present.
 Exclusive access thread capability Number of hardware threads Each hardware thread can have 1 exclusive access sequence in progress.
 Write ID capability Configuration dependent The maximum write ID capability is: • 96, if two slices are present. • 32, if one slice is present.
 Only Device memory types with nGnRnE or nGnRE can have more than one outstanding transaction with the same AXI ID.
 All other memory types use a unique AXI ID for every outstanding transaction.
 Write ID width 8 The ID encodes the source of the memory transaction.
 See the Encodings for AWIDM0[7:0] table.
-Read ID capability Configuration dependent The maximum read ID capability is: 98, if two slices are present.
-34, if one slice is present.
-Only Device memory types with nGnRnE or nGnRE can have more than one outstanding transaction with the same AXI ID.
-All other memory types use a unique AXI ID for every outstanding transaction.
-Two part DVMs use the same ID for both parts, and therefore can have two outstanding transactions on the same ID.
-Read ID width 9 The ID encodes the source of the memory transaction.
-See the Encodings for ARIDM0[8:0] table.